 This program is a commitment starting in September and ending in April and we will open applications for the next year during the spring semester.
 You will spend an average of four hours a week for one full academic year engaging in the program.
 Each mentor and mentee will meet at the Unicornship orientation and kick-off event in September.
 At this event, you will have time and space to set personal goals for the semester that you and your mentor or mentee want to achieve.

-QT Unicorns (mentors): 2nd year and above LGBTQA+ community members who will serve as possibility models for new LGBTQA+ students through their mentorship role.
-All Unicorns must apply to be a mentor and attend a 2-hour mentor training.
+To be a mentor, you must be a second year or above student who will serve as a model for new students through your mentorship role.
+You must apply to be a mentor and attend a two-hour mentor training.

 - Attend at least one Rainbow Alliance meeting a month

 - Volunteer to assist the Office of LGBTQA Affairs